hyosung11/Launch-School/journal.md

 10:23 Reviewed and edited current Anki cards.
 My face itches from the poison ivy.

 10:54 I just finished one problem and I'm tired.
 Time for a break and maybe a change of location.

+11:06 At the dining room table doing correspondence right now.

+11:32 Tired today at the moment.
+I took a break for correspondence.
+Now listening to Pure Focus on Apple Music, but it has lyrics which is not good for studying.

+13:36 After lunch and before that a nap.
+I read a chapter from *Learn Like a Pro*.
+I also listened to *A Mind for Numbers* on Audible while prepping and picking up lunch.

+14:14 Eyes hurt.
+They feel dry.
+I'm tired.
+Aack.

+18:57 Not been a productive day.
+Tired and distracted.

+19:17 So out of it today.
+My nipples itch and so does my neck.
+Rub more ointment on my body parts.
+My knee does feel better since I rubbed the ointment on it.